Apple Watch Series 5 full review

 Battery life is still an issue

-While other smartwatches issue warnings that using the always-on display will negatively impact battery life - for example, the Fitbit Versa 2 will last for three days with the always-on display active versus five days with it off - the Apple promises that the Series 5 watch gets the same 18 to 20 hours of battery life that the previous five generations of watches got with or without the always-on display.
+While other smartwatches issue warnings that using the always-on display will negatively impact battery life - for example, the Fitbit Versa 2 will last for three days with the always-on display active versus five days with it off - Apple promises that the Series 5 watch gets the same 18 to 20 hours of battery life that the previous five generations of watches got with or without the always-on display.

 The Digital Crown is still a prominent feature on the Apple Watch Series 5.